Fbocoum1/Networking-portfolio/README.md

   - Phone number and email for direct contact.

 - **Resume**
-  - A navigation item at the top that opens my current resume PDF (`Fatoumata_Y_Bocoum-Resume.pdf`) in a new tab.
+  - A navigation item at the top that opens my current resume PDF (`Fatoumata_Y_Bocoum Resume.pdf`) in a new tab.

 - **Skills I’m Learning and Practicing**
   - Networking and troubleshooting skills I have practiced in labs (IP addressing and subnetting, VLANs and trunking, basic router and switch configuration, using ping and tracert to troubleshoot).